-Script Lab is back, offering 10 new writers expert guidance and support to turn a short film idea into a ready-to-shoot script.
+Script Lab returns for 2026, offering 10 new writers guidance and support to turn a short film idea into a ready-to-shoot script.

 Who is it for?